samcorcos/programming-cs/cseducation.md

 They explain that without the enrollment numbers, staffing, or financial backing of a university CS department, they don't have the resources to develop or invest in something more sophisticated.
 Even if they did, schools typically only have one computer science teacher who would stand to benefit.
 Nonetheless, these teachers would always have inspiring stories of the students they've taught, the curiosity they've helped spark, and the exciting things their students have gone on to do.

+One challenge is convincing students to take a computer science course if it is offered.
+This is primarily due to the fact that it is often offered exclusively as an elective.
+A series of missing incentives has been stunting the growth of computer science education in a negatively-reinforcing spiral.
+When a class doesn't count for anything, there is:

+  - no incentive for students to take it, and thus...
+  - no incentive for schools to offer it, and thus...
+  - no incentive for teachers to train to teach it.

+It would be unfortunate if students who would otherwise be interested are turned away from the field prematurely by poorly implemented or under-supported graduation requirements.

-The existing high school advanced placement (AP) _Computer Science A_ curriculum is actually a programming course.
+The existing high school advanced placement (AP) _Computer Science A_ curriculum is actually mostly a programming course.
 It teaches object-oriented programming with Java, and its exam consists entirely of questions such as, "Here's a piece of code, what does it do?" and, "Here's a problem, write a program to solve it."

 The recently introduced AP _Computer Science Principles_, on the other hand, focuses on higher-level computational thinking, with programming being only one of seven "big ideas" covered by the curriculum.
 It discusses topics from audio and video to how the internet works, how we keep things secure, and the impacts computer systems can and do have on the world.
 It's so unmarried to programming that it doesn't even require teachers to use a specific programming language.